 Creating rune words works well for all dificulties, but it can take a very long time to farm the runes you need.
 Luckily, even if you do not find the exact runes, you can still upgrade from lower ones.
-For normal and nightmare, there are quite a few decent rune words, but they tend to get replaced quickly by better rare or uniques.
+For normal and nightmare, there are quite a few decent rune words, but they tend to get replaced quickly by better rares or uniques.

 While I was still on Normal difficulty, I managed to find enough runes to create a Malice in a Giant Sword, which I ended up using all the way to Nightmare.

 Malice has a 100% Chance Of Open Wounds, causing monsters to bleed for 8 seconds.
 The amount of life they loose depends on your character level, so the weapon scales pretty well while leveling up.
 The sword is shit compared to the best in the game.
 But, this is also about enjoying the process of leveling and the challenge of beating the game on Hardcore.

 The Drain Life -5 affect can be countered with some Replenish Life.
 I am not sure, but I think the affect is just the opposite of replenish life, that is, equally shitty in reverse.